-West Virginia transgender athlete bill signed by governor
+West Virginia transgender athlete ban signed by governor

 “We regret the governor has signed this cruel and unlawful bill after refusing to meet with young transgender West Virginians and their family members,” the American Civil Liberties Union’s West Virginia chapter said.
 It added in its statement: “ACLU-WV stands ready to intervene whenever and wherever this harmful law is enforced.”

-Andrew Schneider, executive director of Fairness West Virginia, an LGBTQ advocacy group, had said if the bill became law, it “will be a legal and financial disaster for our state.”
+Andrew Schneider, executive director of Fairness West Virginia, an LGBTQ advocacy group, said Wednesday that “transgender children are worthy of love and support.
+They deserve the chance to learn and grow in the classroom and on the field.”

 A 2017 study by the Williams Institute at the UCLA law school used state-level, population-based surveys to estimate that West Virginia had the highest percentage (1.04%) of residents ages 13 to 17 among all states who identified as transgender.
 That equated to about 1,150 teens.